 Park & Pipe:

 Park and pipe require a ski and board that can absorb a heavy landing, while still jibbing, spinning, and flipping to your heart's content.
 In order to rate well in this category, your ski will have a smaller width, and a rockered tip and tail.
-This smaller width creates a quick edge to edge transition and the twin tipped design allows for confident skiing both forwards and backwards.
+This smaller width creates a quick edge-to-edge transition and the twin-tipped design allows for confident skiing both forward and backward.
 These skis will also be more playful than most, perfect for jibbing and jumps without sacrificing stability.
 For boards, a true twin design will rate higher, as it makes spins easier and riding and landing switch much easier as well.
 The playful flex will also help with a solid park rating here, as the playfulness helps with jibs and ollies.
 The Bliss is the perfect park ski!
-And we like the Myth in the park because it's flexible and spins easily but it also handles well in between features.
+And we like the Myth in the park because it's flexible and spins easily but it also handles well in-between features.